jessepav/lacygoill-wiki-backup/vim/command.md

         echo ''
     endfu
     1,3call Func()
-    the cursor jumps on the first line of the buffer~
+    the cursor jumps on the first line of the buffer˜

 The jump occurs BEFORE the function is called.
 So, you wouldn't be able to save and restore the view inside the function.